Police body camera: Officer behavior

+Body camera footage from a deputy of the Martin County Sheriff's Office in Florida of the arrest of Ryan Wesley Routh, a man who attempted to assassinate then-former U.S. president Donald Trump on September 15, 2024.

 Impact on officer behavior is measured by complaints, use of force reports, arrests/citations or proactive behaviors.
 A study regarding the impact of police body cameras came to the conclusion that these cameras have a proven link to a decrease in complaints regarding use of excessive force and misconduct of police officers.
 The University of Las Vegas Nevada's (UNLV) Center for Crime and Justice Policy and the Las Vegas Metropolitan Police Department (LVMPD) carried out this study.
 The study found that police body cameras could also result in various reduced costs as a result of simplifying the processes from when a complaint is made to when it is addressed.
-The study, which was funded by the U.S. The Department of Justice, overall found that police body cameras can improve police and community relations, reduce misconduct complaints, use of excessive force by police, and provide significant cost savings in relation to court costs.
+The study, which was funded by the U.S. Department of Justice, overall found that police body cameras can improve police and community relations, reduce misconduct complaints, use of excessive force by police, and provide significant cost savings in relation to court costs.
 Conducted with approximately 400 Las Vegas police officers, the study's trial showed that officers wearing cameras had 30% fewer misconduct complaints and 37% fewer incidents with excessive force, compared to smaller or increased rates in the control group.
 The use of police body cameras also led to an 8% increase in citations and a 6% rise in arrests.
 Despite annual costs ranging from $828 to $1,097 per officer, the technology apparently saved over $4,000 per officer annually by reducing complaint investigations.

 A 2018 report by the Bureau of Justice Statistics explained that the main reasons for the adoption of police body cameras by police departments was mainly to improve the safety of officers, to increase the quality of evidence that was gathered, and to reduce complaints made by civilians.
 Research from this report has shown that there are mixed results regarding how effective police body cameras are in achieving these goals.
 The report's review of around 70 studies showed that there were no consistent or significant impacts on issues such as the use of force (in relation to civilian complaints), officer safety, and more.
 This essentially concluded that police body cameras effectively had “no effect” on various aspects of police behavior.